 A Self Study Assessment (SSA), is a form of alternative credit offered to expedite your undergraduate degree.
 This alternative allows you to test out of a class and earn credit by taking an exam.
-Registration into a SSA grants access to a self-directed study environment in which you can prepare for a final essay and exam through readings, module content, practice quizzes and a pre-test.
+Registration into a SSA grants access to a self-directed study environment for 16 weeks in which you can prepare for a final essay and exam through readings, module content, practice quizzes and a pre-test.

 - Pre-test: 2%